christopher5106/christopher5106.github.io/_posts/2016-10-21-1d-grid-lstm-and-the-xor-problem.markdown

 Building a network manually, or building a recurrent network with the bits as input sequence to the RNN, are easy.

 It is a much more complicated problem to train a feed forward network with the traditional gradient descent on the full bit string as input.
-The 1-Grid LSTM solves this problem very nicely, demonstrating the power of the grid.
+The 1-Grid LSTM is a feed forward network that solves this problem very nicely, demonstrating the power of the grid.

 # The story